Homework 5: Effects

 1. Mutable lists

-Assume simply-typed λNB with pairs, recursive types (μ
+Assume simply-typed λNB with pairs, recursive types (μ)

-and references (ref
+and references (ref, !, and

-In Scheme, set!
+In Scheme, set! corresponds roughly to :=.

-It also has set-car!
+It also has set-car! and set-cdr!, which can

 be used to modify lists: